Slieve Snaght – Ireland's Snow-Capped Peak in Inishowen

 Overview

-Slieve Snaght (Irish: Sliabh Sneachta, “snow mountain”) dominates the centre of the Inishowen Peninsula in County Donegal.
-At 615 m (2,018 ft) it is the highest point on the peninsula and one of the most northerly mountains on the island of Ireland.
-The name is literal – snow often lingers on its summit until late May, giving the peak a striking white crown that can be seen from the surrounding lowlands.
-On exceptionally clear days the view stretches across the North Channel to the Scottish coast, making it a favourite spot for photographers and landscape lovers.
+Slieve Snaght (Sliabh Sneachta in Irish, meaning “snow mountain”) rises to 615 metres in the heart of the Inishowen Peninsula.
+It is the highest peak on the peninsula and one of the most northerly mountains on the island.
+The name is entirely descriptive: snow frequently clings to the summit well into May, creating a distinctive white crown that is visible across the surrounding lowlands.
+On exceptionally clear days, the panorama extends across the North Channel to the Scottish coast, making the mountain a favored destination for landscape photographers and walkers seeking solitude.

-The mountain features in Irish mythology as one of the “twelve chief mountains” mentioned in Cath Maige Tuired (The Battle of Moytura).
-A long‑standing tradition of pilgrimage to the summit occurs at Lughnasa, when locals ascend to the holy well known as Tobar na Súl (“well of the eyes”), reputed to cure blindness.
+The mountain holds a significant place in Irish mythology, listed as one of the twelve chief mountains referenced in Cath Maige Tuired (The Battle of Moytura).
+This ancient status is reflected in a long-standing tradition of pilgrimage.
+At Lughnasa, locals ascend to the summit to visit Tobar na Súl (“well of the eyes”).
+For generations, this holy well has been reputed to cure blindness, and visitors can still find offerings and stones near the site.

-In 1825 Slieve Snaght played a pivotal role in the Ordnance Survey’s Principal Triangulation of Ireland.
-Surveyors, including Thomas Drummond, camped on the summit and erected a wall for shelter.
-Drummond’s team famously used a limelight to signal to Thomas Colby’s party on Divis, marking the first use of limelight in surveying.
+In 1825, Slieve Snaght became a pivotal site for the Ordnance Survey’s Principal Triangulation of Ireland.
+Surveyors, including Thomas Drummond, camped on the exposed summit and erected a stone wall for shelter against the Atlantic winds.
+Drummond’s team famously used a limelight to signal to Thomas Colby’s party on Divis, marking the first use of limelight in surveying work.
+The stone shelter remains a quiet testament to this early scientific achievement.

 The Summit Loop

-The most popular way to experience Slieve Snaght is a moderate 9 km (5.6 mi) loop that starts from a rural road near a conifer plantation.
-The route climbs gently to Damph (422 m), drops briefly, then ascends to Slieve Main (514 m) before the final push to the summit of Slieve Snaght (615 m).
-Along the way you’ll enjoy:
+The most popular way to experience the mountain is a moderate 9-kilometre loop that begins from a rural track near a conifer plantation.
+The route climbs gently to Damph (422m), drops briefly, then ascends to Slieve Main (514m) before the final push to the summit of Slieve Snaght.

 • Panoramic sea views over the Urris Hills and the rugged Donegal coastline.

-• Tobar na Súl, the historic holy well near the trig point.
+• Tobar na Súl, the historic holy well located near the trig point.

-• Wildlife such as meadow pipits and occasional seabirds.
+• Wildlife sightings, including meadow pipits, skylarks, and occasional seabirds.

 FeatureDetail